Applications of the Defect of a Finitely Presented Functor: Zeroth Derived Functors and The Injective Stabilization

-If $\S$ admits a zeroth right derived functor, then we define the composition $R^0=sr^0$ to be the \dbf{zeroth right derived functor of $\S$}.
-Clearly if $\S\sub (\C,\D)$ admits a zeroth right derived functor $R^0$, then for any functor $F\in \S$ and any injective $I\in \C$, Moreover, the functor $r^0\:\S\to \lex(\S)$ produces for each functor $F$ a left exact functor $r^0F$ by altering $F$ in the smallest amount possible.
-To clarify this comment, note that $r^0$ does not change the functors which are already left exact.
-It also does not change values of $F$ on objects $X$ such that $0\to X\to Y\to Z\to 0$ splits for all $Y,Z$ as this condition implies that $0\to F(X)\to F(Y)\to F(Z)$ is exact whether or not $F$ is left exact.
-These objects are precisely the injectives of $\C$.
-If $\C$ has enough injectives, it is easily seen that the classical definition of $R^0$ satisfies the more general definition, that is $(\C,\D)$ admits a zeroth right derived functor.

-Now suppose that $\S\sub (\C,\D)$ is an abelian subcategory of $(\C,\D)$ that admits a zeroth right derived functor $R^0\:\S\to \S$.
-In this case, there is an exact sequence of functors where $u$ is the unit of adjunction.
-The functor $\ker(u)$ is called the \dbf{injective stabilization functor}.
-Given $F\in \S$, the functor $\ker(u)(F)$ will be denoted $\overline{F}$.
-The functor $\overline{F}$ is called the \dbf{injective stabilization of F} Evaluating the exact sequence at $F$ yields an exact sequence of functors A functor $F\in \S$ is called \dbf{injectively stable} if $R^0F=0$.
-This generalizes the definition of the injective stabilization given by Auslander and Bridger in \cite{stab}.
-The definition given there is essentially the same except that it uses the zeroth right derived functor as defined classically, which requires the existence of injectives in $\C$.

-If $\C$ has enough projectives, then given $F\in (\C,\D)$, the classical way of defining the zeroth left derived functor $L_0F$ is to define $L_0F$ on its components as follows: For any $X\in \C$ take exact sequence $P_1\to P_0\to X\to 0$ with $P_0,P_1$ projective.
-The component $L_0F(X)$ is defined by the exact sequence It is easily seen that this assignment is functorial in both $F$ and $X$.
-Moreover, up to isomorphism $L_0F$ is independent of the choices of $P_0$ and $P_1$.
-The following properties may also be established: \begin{enumerate} \item $L_0F$ and $F$ agree on projectives. \item $L_0F$ is right exact. \item If $F$ is right exact, then $L_0F\cong F$. \item If $G$ is right exact and $G$ agrees on projectives with $F$, then $G\cong L_0F$ \item There is a morphism $L_0F\to F$ \item For any right exact functor $G$, there exists an isomorphism which is natural in $F$ and $G$ \end{enumerate}

-Now drop the assumption that $\C$ has enough projectives.
-It is still possible to give a definition of zeroth left derived functors.
-Let $\S$ denote any subcategory of $(\C,\D)$.
-Define $\rex(\S)$ to be the full subcategory of $\S$ consisting of the right exact functors, that is, all functors $F\in \S$ such that if $0\to A\to B\to C\to 0$ is exact, then $ F(A)\to F(B)\to F(C)\to 0$ is exact.
-There is an inclusion functor We say that $\S$ admits a \dbf{zeroth left derived functor} if $s$ has a right adjoint $l_0\:\S\to \rex(\S)$ such that \begin{enumerate} \item The counit of adjunction $c\:sl_0\to1_{\S}$ is an isomorphism on the projectives of $\C$.
-More precisely, if $F\in \S$ and $P\in \C$ is projective, then the morphism $(c_F)_P$ is an isomorphism. \item The composition $l_0s$ is isomorphic to the identity.
-That is \end{enumerate}
+\begin{defn}We say that $\S$ admits a \dbf{zeroth right derived functor} if $s$ has a left adjoint $r^0\:\S\to \lex(\S)$ such that \begin{enumerate} \item The unit of adjunction $u\:1_{\S}\to sr^0$ is an isomorphism on the injectives of $\A$.
+More precisely, if $F\in \S$ and $I\in \A$ is injective, then the morphism $(u_F)_I$ is an isomorphism. \item The composition $r^0s$ is isomorphic to the identity.
+That is \end{enumerate}\end{defn}